LH-Lu/Signal_Box_Solution/README.md

 For example: signal["Y01"] = { false, "T01F, T02F, R01T || T01T, T02F, R01T", "T01F, T02F, 0000 || T01T, T02F, 0000", 10 };

 T01F, T02F, R01T are one condition set while T01T, T02F, R01T are another condition set in order to change signal Y01 from false to true state.
+Notice that all neccessary Switch Point conditions are placed at the start of each condition set.